Skip to main content

 50+ free resources to learn Excel online

-If you’re looking for something more comprehensive, we’ve also included online courses that will help you learn and apply your new skills, fast.
+Want something more in-depth?
+You’ll also find online courses designed to help you build and apply your skills, fast.

 Templates, shortcuts, and add-ins

-Use these templates, shortcuts, and add-ins to work smarter and save yourself valuable time.
+Use these beginner-friendly Excel templates, shortcuts, and add-ins to work smarter and save yourself valuable time.

 Beginner tutorials